 (1) The Jury is entitled to impose penalties for breaches of these rules.

-(2) Participants who have already been sanctioned ride for the rest of the Event (i.e. the current and all subsequent Stages) on " Probation".
+(2) Participants who have already been sanctioned, ride for the rest of the Event (i.e. the current and all subsequent stages) on " probation".
 Sanctioned Participants who receive another penalty may be expelled immediately from the Event.

 (3) The following list of penalties is not exhaustive.
 The Jury is entitled to impose penalties and/or sanctions for breaches of the rules other than the following penalties/sanctions.
 The decision of the Jury whether to impose a penalty, and if so at what level (e.g. length of the time penalty), is made at the Jury's sole discretion.

-|Rear and handlebar numbers not attached legibly||Warning|
+Back and handlebar numbers not visibly attached: Warning

 Dangerous / aggressive riding: Warning and time penalty or exclusion from the event

-|Intentional obstruction of a Participant, gross lack of sportsmanship||Warning and time penalty
+Deliberate obstruction of a participant, gross unsportsmanlike conduct: Warning and time penalty

-|Attempting to be classified without having finished the entire route||Expulsion from the Event|
+Attempt to be classified without having completed the entire course: exclusion from the event

-Non-compliance with the rules of the road||Warning and time penalty or Ex-pulsion from the Event|
+Non-compliance with the StVO: Warning and time penalty or exclusion from the event

-|Failure to comply with the instructions of race management, marshals, com-missaires etc.||Expulsion from the Event|
+Non-observance of the instructions of the race management, marshals, commissaries etc: exclusion from the event

-(1) The Organizer is entitled to take photographs and video of the Participants or have them taken as part of the Event and to use, and especially to publish and/or edit these - subject to subsection (2) - without limitation as to time, location or content on TV, the internet, in printed materials, on any known or future medium, including for advertising purposes, without any time limits and free of charge, i.e. no payment or damages is required to be paid in respect of same.
+(1) The Organizer is entitled to take photographs and videos of the Participants or have them taken as part of the Event and to use, and especially to publish and/or edit these - subject to subsection (2) - without limitation as to time, location or content on TV, the internet, in printed materials, on any known or future medium, including for advertising purposes, without any time limits and free of charge, i.e. no payment or damages is required to be paid in respect of same.
 This includes in particular the right to grant third parties (e.g. sponsors of the Event) the right of use.